-When most of us think of bringing back a souvenir from the beach, sandy floor mats aren’t what we have in mind.
+When most of us think of bringing back a souvenir from the beach, we usually go for a pretty sea-shell or a new t-shirt, but sandy floor mats aren’t what we have in mind.

 But sandy shoes, towels, and feet can leave your car’s interior looking a little worse for wear.
-When you return from your ocean getaway, you’re faced with the task of removing sand from your car – which is no simple task.
+When you return from your ocean getaway, you’re faced with the task of removing sand from your car – which is never simple.

 Luckily, we put together this list of helpful methods for cleaning out your car, so the sand can return to the outside of your car where it belongs.

 5 Tips for Removing Sand From Your Vehicle

 - Move Quickly: For best results, get to work as soon as possible.
 If sand is not removed immediately from the carpet of your car, it becomes almost impossible to remove.
 The best option is to use a car hoover and follow up with a damp microfiber cloth.
 If sand has gotten into the small gaps of your car’s interior, try using q-tips and other small tools to clean those hard-to-reach places.

 - Just Beat It: Remove your floor mats and suspend them from a clothesline or over a railing.
 Take the end of a broom and hit the mats to get the loose sand to fall off.
 Even if you don’t remove all the sand, the sand will become loose, allowing for the sand to come out easier when vacuuming.